 • If you're worried about the rolled dough sticking to your counter, roll the dough out on parchment paper instead.

-2. If you have a bread maker, go up to 2 1/2 cups flour and use your kneading attachment to knead the bread for you.
+* If you have a stand mixer, go up to 2 1/2 cups flour and use your kneading attachment to knead the bread for you.
 Add flour 1/4 cup at a time, continuing to knead, until you have a soft dough that's no longer sticky.
 Knead for about five minutes, but try to avoid over kneading, as spelt is a little more sensitive than regular flour.